 On Air Now

-The latest rules and advice for domestic cleaners during the coronavirus lockdown.
+The latest rules and advice for domestic cleaners in England during the third coronavirus lockdown.

 On Monday 4 January, Boris Johnson announced that England would be going into a third national lockdown.

 This means all schools, non-essential shops and hospitality are closed, and people are banned from mixing with anyone outside their households and support bubbles, except for childcare and other forms of support.

 Speaking from No10 Downing Street, the Prime Minister said: "Since the pandemic began last year the whole United Kingdom has been engaged in a great national effort to fight Covid, in fighting the old variant of the virus, our efforts would have continued to work.

 "We now have a new variant, and it’s been frustrating and alarming to see the speed at which it’s been growing."